opendocsg/slw-judgments-backfill/2017_SGHC_6/report.md

 67     Secondly, and more importantly, there was no danger that if the Plaintiff moved out of 51, the Defendant would have insisted on the Plaintiff moving back to 51.
 As the Plaintiff had asserted, the maximum agreed rate it was to pay for the renewed term was way below the market rate.
 The Defendant would have only been too pleased if the Plaintiff chose to move out without sufficient legal ground to do so as the Defendant would then have been able to offer 51 at a higher rate to others.

-68     The Plaintiff relied on _Banco de Portugal v Waterlow & Sons Ltd_ [1932] 1 AC 452 and _The “Asia Star”_ [2010] 2 SLR 1154 for the proposition that the court should adopt a generous approach in assessing the conduct of the aggrieved party in mitigation and that such conduct should not be weighed on fine scales.
+68     The Plaintiff relied on _Banco de Portugal v Waterlow & Sons Ltd_ [1932] 1 AC 452 and _The “Asia Star”_ <span class="citation">[2010] 2 SLR 1154</span> for the proposition that the court should adopt a generous approach in assessing the conduct of the aggrieved party in mitigation and that such conduct should not be weighed on fine scales.
 That proposition was not disputed.
 It was the application of the law to the facts that was in question.

 69     Furthermore, in _The “Asia Star”_ , the Court of Appeal also stated at [75] and [76] that the notion of fairness ordinarily requires the aggrieved party who has to incur substantial expenses to mitigate to notify the defaulting party of the proposed course of action it was intending to undertake so as to give the defaulting party an opportunity to take a certain course of action, unless there was “grave urgency” in taking the proposed course of action that rendered such communication impractical.
 That was a case involving a charter party.